I’ve had a lot of tough lessons in the last 5 years.

 RESENTMENT & GUILT ARE 2 SIDES OF THE SAME COIN

-For those of you who struggle to maintain, or even identify boundaries, resentment & guilt are the fodder for your festering emotions…
+For those of you who struggle creating, maintaining, or even identifying boundaries, resentment & guilt are the fodder for your festering emotions…

 They are two sides of the same coin.
 Either you resent the hell out of the person who has asked you to do the thing you said yes to (but didn’t want to do), or you feel guilty a.f. about the thing you said no to (but really ‘should’ have done).